tuva-health/tuva/README.md

 2. Configure [dbt_profile.yml](/dbt_profile.yml)
 3. Configure staging models

-This package requires you to configure 4 staging models.
+Tuva requires you to configure 4 staging models.
 These 4 staging models are all that is needed to run all the logic in this project.

 To configure each staging model, directly modify each [sql file](models/staging) so that they run on your data.
 The sql provided in these files shows you the target schema (tables, columns, and data types) that are required, but you must map your data to this schema by modifying the files.